 Lindsay is a working actress and honors graduate of Texas Christian University with a Bachelor of Fine Arts degree in Theatre: Film/TV.

-FYI: I chose the order of my Rock Hudson top 10 by considering each film's importance in Rock’s overall career, the size/importance of his role in them, and their overall popularity today as evidenced by their ratings on sites like IMDB and Rotten Tomatoes.
 Naturally, feel free to watch them in any order you like (this is merely a recommended top ten).
-You might watch them in the order listed here, chronologically (like I did), or in a way that corresponds with your own movie tastes.
-If you discover your favorite Rock Hudson film is missing, feel free to post a comment explaining why you would recommend it.
+You might watch them in the order listed here, chronologically (like I did), or in a way that corresponds with your movie tastes.

 Top 10 Rock Hudson Films

 - All That Heaven Allows

 - Pillow Talk